Nic30/hwtHls/README.md

 * Integration with HWT: SystemVerilog/VHDL export, various interfaces and components, verification API

+A typical project where you would use this project is a hash table in HBM2 memory with cache.
+* HBM2 may have 32 AXI4 ports, you need to use eta 64*32 transactions at once to saturate memory throughput.
+* All transactions must assert consistency.
+* Due to timing everything needs to be pipelined and the hash table must support multiple operations in a single clock.

+In this case you would just write a generic algorithm of a hash table and then configure numbers of ports, latencies coherency domains and it is all done.
+Take look at FlowCache example.
+Because everything is generated, it is asserted that no consistency check is missing and any deadlock or synchronization error may happen internally.
+This is a big difference from hand crafted hardware where it is assured that you would make mistakes of this type.

 ### Current state

 * This library is in an alpha phase.